 Allergy and Immunology Physicians and Providers

-Personal protective equipment, such as N95 respirators, facemasks, and gowns, should be used by all members of the healthcare team, when available.14 Triaging patients at appointment scheduling is advisable to determine risk.14 Once at the office, patients should be provided with respiratory hygiene supplies, including alcohol-based sanitizers and tissues, as well as face masks, if available.14 At-risk patient isolation in examination rooms is advisable, as is at least six feet of separation (if private areas are unavailable) between patients in the common waiting room.14 Training and educating the staff at the allergy and immunology office is essential.14 The use of alternative patient encounters, including telemedicine, should be considered.14
+Personal protective equipment, such as N95 respirators, face masks, and gowns, should be used by all members of the healthcare team, as available.14 Triaging patients at appointment scheduling is advisable to determine risk.14 Once at the office, patients should be provided with respiratory hygiene supplies, including alcohol-based sanitizers and tissues, as well as face masks, if available.14 At-risk patient isolation in examination rooms is advisable, as is at least six feet of separation (if private areas are unavailable) between patients in the common waiting room.14 Training and educating the staff at the allergy and immunology office is essential.14 The use of alternative patient encounters, including telemedicine, should be considered.14

 Patients, Including Older Adults

-Individuals at higher risk for more severe symptoms of COVID-19 include older adults and those with chronic medical conditions including heart disease, lung disease, and diabetes.15 Higher risk individuals should reduce their risk exposure.15 This can be done by avoiding non-essential travel, including cruise ships, avoiding crowds, limiting close contact with people (“social distancing”, or remaining about six feet apart), and washing hands often (20 seconds or longer, as above).15,16 Individuals, especially at higher risk, should have adequate supplies on hand including both prescription and non-prescription medications (using mail-order to obtain additional medication) as well as household and grocery items.15 Planning for a potential COVID-19 infection should include having the contact information of one’s physician as well as staying in touch with family, friends, or neighbors via phone, texting, email, or other methods of electronic communication.15 Individuals should contact their physician (or notify emergency medical services, at 911, if a medical emergency) if they have any symptoms such as fever, cough, and shortness of breath or suspect they may be exposed to COVID-19, and this should be done prior to seeking care, so adequate preparation for their visit can occur at the health facility site if necessary.15 Other practical advice if one has has symptoms includes covering all sneezes and coughs with a tissue that is then disposed of, wearing a face mask, if available, separating oneself from others in the home (in a different room from household members and pets), and washing hands often with soap and water (or using an alcohol-based hand sanitizer with at least 60% alcohol).15 Avoiding touching one’s eyes, nose, and mouth with unwashed hands (though difficult) is also advisable as is cleaning surfaces with EPA-registered disinfectants.15,17 As public places begin to reopen worldwide, practicing social distancing, wearing breathable coverings for the mouth and nose, washing hands, and cleaning and disinfecting frequently touched surfaces can still help prevent the spread of the disease.18
+Individuals at higher risk for more severe symptoms of COVID-19 include older adults and those with chronic medical conditions including heart disease, lung disease and diabetes.15 Higher risk individuals should reduce their risk exposure.15 This can be done by avoiding non-essential travel, including cruise ships, avoiding crowds, limiting close contact with people (“social distancing”, or remaining about six feet apart), and washing hands often (20 seconds or longer, as above).15,16 Individuals, especially at higher risk, should have adequate supplies on hand including both prescription and non-prescription medications (using mail-order to obtain additional medication) as well as household and grocery items.15 Planning for a potential COVID-19 infection should include having the contact information of one’s physician, as well as staying in touch with family, friends or neighbors via phone, texting, email or other methods of electronic communication.15 Individuals should contact their physician (or notify emergency medical services, at 911, if a medical emergency) if they have any symptoms such as fever, cough and shortness of breath or suspect they may be exposed to COVID-19, and this should be done prior to seeking care, so adequate preparation for their visit can occur at the health facility site if necessary.15 Other practical advice if one has had symptoms includes covering all sneezes and coughs with a tissue that is then disposed of, wearing a face mask, if available, separating oneself from others in the home (in a different room from household members and pets), and washing hands often with soap and water (or using an alcohol-based hand sanitizer with at least 60% alcohol).15 Avoiding touching one’s eyes, nose, and mouth with unwashed hands (though difficult) is also advisable as is cleaning surfaces with Environmental Protection Agency-registered disinfectants.15,17 As public places begin to reopen worldwide, practicing social distancing, wearing breathable coverings for the mouth and nose, washing hands, and cleaning and disinfecting frequently touched surfaces can still help prevent the spread of the disease.18

 Physician and General Public Wellness and COVID-19